Managed IT

 34% of businesses have reduced IT spending by an average of $161k a year by eliminating redundant apps and shifting to cloud-based unified communications as a service (UCaaS) solutions.

 It’s also worth considering the effect that implementing unified communications has on your IT team.
-While IT departments are typically used to putting out fires, businesses are often finding that transitioning to a cloud-based suite frees up the need to host servers and more importantly frees up time for IT employees.
-These employees can then be (and often are) allowed to redirect their efforts more toward supporting business operations rather than solely IT support.
+While IT departments are used to putting out fires, businesses often find that transitioning to a cloud-based suite frees up the need to host servers, freeing time for IT employees.

 3. Collaboration

-Data that was previously inaccessible from one department to the next is now a lot easier to exchange, creating an environment in which information can be utilized to a much greater extent than a legacy communications system can offer.
+Data that was previously inaccessible from one department to the next is now a lot easier to exchange, creating an environment in which information can be used to a much greater extent than a legacy communications system can offer.

 So, it’s not only important that businesses take advantage of the communication aspect of UCaaS, but also their ability to make more actionable use of the mountains of data that exist in any given business.

-Key Takeaways
+The Key Takeaways on UCaaS

 • As an advanced technology, UCaaS systems operate more efficiently—and cost-effectively—than more traditional communications models, saving money and increasing productivity